Stellar properties indicating the presence of hyperons in neutron stars: Introduction

 Many theoretical models of the EoS with different degrees of sophistication have been devised for purely nucleonic matter as well as for matter with hyperons~\cite{Compose2022}.
 The occurrence of hyperons is known to be associated with a softening of the EoS, which would generally result in a reduction of NS radii and the maximum mass of NSs~\cite{Burgio:2021vgk,Sedrakian:2022ata,Sedrakian2022,Tolos:2020aln,Chatterjee:2015pua,Vidana2018,Schaffner-Bielich:2020psc,Logoteta:2021iuy}.
 However, to the best of our knowledge there is to date no clear and distinctive \emph{quantitative} measure known based on which a discrimination between purely nucleonic and hyperon-admixed matter in NSs is possible employing measurements of stellar structure properties.
 Only a statistical approach considering the slope of the mass-radius relation has been discussed in Ref.~\cite{Ferreira2025}, where radii decreasing with mass in the range $1.2~M_\odot$ to $1.4~M_\odot$ point to a lower likelihood of hyperons being present in NSs.
 Statistical arguments have also been employed in~\cite{Huang2025}, and cooling observations may also provide valuable information on the composition of NSs~\cite{Page1990,Prakash1992,Page2006,Negreiros2018,Fischer2018,Grigorian2018,Raduta2018,Raduta2019,Potekhin2020,Fortin:2021umb,Anzuini2022,Sedrakian:2022ata}.

 The capabilities of NS observations to determine stellar properties are continuously growing for instance with the X-ray timing measurements of NICER~\cite{Salmi2024,Vinciguerra2024,Dittmann2024,Rutherford2024} or with gravitational-wave observatories~\cite{Abbott2017,Abbott2018,Abbott2019,Abbott2020}, and several new instruments are projected to advance these efforts in the next decade~\cite{CE2017,Strobe2024,ETbluebook2025,eXTP2025}.
-But the current lack of a distinct feature of hyperons imprinted on the stellar structure parameters implies that even precise measurements of NS properties would not allow to infer the hyperon content of NSs and solve the ``hyperon puzzle'' (cf.~\cite{Burgio:2021vgk,Sedrakian:2022ata,Sedrakian2022,Tolos:2020aln,Chatterjee:2015pua,Vidana2018,Schaffner-Bielich:2020psc,Logoteta:2021iuy}).
+But the current lack of a distinct feature of hyperons imprinted on the stellar structure parameters implies that even precise measurements of NS properties would not allow to infer the hyperon content of NSs and solve the ``hyperon puzzle'' (cf.~\cite{Lonardoni2015,Burgio:2021vgk,Sedrakian:2022ata,Sedrakian2022,Tolos:2020aln,Chatterjee:2015pua,Vidana2018,Schaffner-Bielich:2020psc,Logoteta:2021iuy,nsac2023,Vidana2025,nupecc2025}).

-In this paper we propose to consider the curvature and the second derivative with respect to mass of the mass-radius curve and the mass-tidal deformability relation to identify the presence of hyperons in NSs.
+In this paper we propose to consider the curvature and the second derivative with respect to mass of the mass-radius curve and the mass-tidal deformability relation to identify the presence of hyperons in NSs or, generally, non-nucleonic degrees of freedom.
 Those parameters quantify the bending towards smaller NS radii with increasing mass and are found to be characteristically lowered if hyperons are present.
 We also find that the slope of the aforementioned relations at a fixed mass compared to the maximum mass of NSs can indicate hyperonic degrees of freedom.
 Observationally, these characteristics are accessible by considering several measurements of NSs with different masses.
+The stellar structure does not give a handle on which mechanisms and degrees of freedom are responsible for softening the EoS.
+Thus, ultimately, the properties discussed here can only indicate that non-nucleonic degrees of freedom soften the EoS so strongly that it is incompatible with purely nucleonic models.
+Non-nucleonic degrees of freedom appearing via a first-order phase transition (such as quarks in many models) result in a characteristic kink in the mass-radius relation, which has been discussed as potential signature for many years~\cite{Zdunik1987,glendenning1997compact,Haensel:2007yy,Schaffner-Bielich:2020psc}, and thus identifying a quantitative signature for a smoother occurrence of non-nucleonic degrees of freedom remains a major challenge.